SSH public and private key¶

 - A certain amount of comfort operating from the command line

-- Optional: familiarity with linux file and directory permissions
+- Optional: familiarity with Linux file and directory permissions

 ssh-keygen -t rsa

-Which will display the following:
+Which will show the following:

 Generating public/private rsa key pair.
 Enter file in which to save the key (/root/.ssh/id_rsa):

-Hit Enter to accept the default location.
+Hit ENTER to accept the default location.
 Next the system will show:

 Enter passphrase (empty for no passphrase):

-So just hit Enter here.
+Hit ENTER here.
 Finally, it will ask for you to re-enter the passphrase:

 Enter same passphrase again:

-So hit Enter a final time.
+Hit ENTER a final time.

 ls -a .ssh/ . .. id_rsa id_rsa.pub